leoarnold/puppet-cups/README.md

 * `ensure`: *mandatory* - Specifies whether this queue should be a `class`, a `printer` or `absent`.

+* `accepting`: Boolean value specifying whether the queue should accept print jobs or reject them.
+Default is `true`.

+* `description`: A short informative description of the queue.

+* `enabled`: Boolean value specifying whether the queue should be running or stopped.
+Default is `true`.

+* `location`: A short information where to find the hardcopies.

+* `shared`: Boolean value specifying whether to share this queue on the network.
+Default is `false`.

 ##### Class-only attributes

 * `members`: *mandatory* - A non-empty array with the names of CUPS queues.
 The class will be synced to contain only these members in the given order.
 If the catalog contains `cups_queue` resources for these queues, they will be required automatically.